- Pain in the ball of the foot just under the toes extending down into the top of the arch

 - Flexor Digitorum Brevis

-Help with Adductor Hallucis Ball Of The Foot Pain
+Help with Adductor Hallucis Pain in the Ball Of The Foot

 Cold Therapy Treatment For Pain In The Ball Of The Foot

 Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relieve for new injuries and is great as a maintenance treatment for over use injuries.
 Cold therapy should be used on new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
-For adductor hallucis pain in the bottom of the foot , rub Biofreeze on the bottom of the foot, from under the toes and cover the ball of the foot down into the arch.
+For adductor hallucis pain in the bottom of the foot, rub Biofreeze on the bottom of the foot, from under the toes, covering the ball of the foot down into the arch.

 Warm Therapy for Post Injury Pain and Arthritis Foot Pain